ignasgr/sudoku-image-solver/README.md

 ## Identifying the Puzzle

 A sudoku puzzle can be thought of as a case of nested quadrilaterals, with 81 square cells contained within a greater square that is the puzzle's outside edge.
-Contouring can be used to identify such shapes, and heuristic rules can help deduce which shapes belong to puzzle.
+Contouring can be used to identify such shapes, and heuristic rules deduce which contours represent the puzzle.

 The first phase of contouring intends to find the outer edge of the puzzle.
 Below, an approximation error of 5% is used for demonstration purposes.
 The script uses an error of 1% to reduce the number of puzzle edge candidates.